bjluckow/fsvector/README.md

 A local-first tool for applying vector embeddings to file system directories, enabling semantic search and classification of unstructured files.
 Embedding models are hot-swappable, making it easy to test and compare results locally.

+## Author's Note

+Hi, this is [Ben](https://www.benjaminluckow.com), the owner of this repo and as far as I'm aware, not an AI agent.
+This project was created for and driven by a real-world use case with lots of multimodal data and strict time constraints.
+As such, AI tools were used to expedite code generation and solo design iteration.
+Rest assured that all committed code has been thoroughly reviewed and tested, all design choices directed, and all flaws curiously invented, by me - a human.

 ## Overview

 `fsvectord` watches a directory, converts and embeds its contents, and stores